mfkimbell/high-level-system-design-exercise-notes-2/README.md

 1. we need a full cicd template for fast projects, which was have since made for AWS and Google Cloud.
-2. we needed way better requirement documents, and I needed to work closer with the client to make that happen
-3. Its always better to prioritize relationships with people over money
-4. I realized it's important to consider how timelines and budgets can affect projects and strain relationships, because money is very important to both clients and engineers.
-We had to navigate product quality versus funding and time.
-My team overperformed because we didn't want to produce low quality products, even for a demo.
+2. When discussing requirements for a project, It's not good enough to know what the funcionality is, it's important to consider **non-functional requirements**.
+Because these non-functional requirements can affect cost.
+Do they want this deployed as microservices in the cloud, or do they want a quick local demo?
+Does it need to be extremely fast with batch processing and workers taking from an SQS queue, or can it be processed on one local cpu?
+Money is a sensitive subject anc can strain relationships with both clients and employees.
+My team overperformed on our dime because we didn't want to produce low quality products, even for a demo, but in the future, it's going to become a more serious part of project discussions.

 ## What is an API?
 - an api is a system of rules that allows different software services to interact